Cirax856/ktanepad/README.md

 - Edgework container
 <div>

-    It can provide you with a specific interactive edgework field that supports switching between fields using the enter key.
+    It can provide you with a specific interactive edgework tab.
 </div>
 </td>
 <td>